Every Celebrity Who Appeared in Rihanna's Savage X Fenty Show

-Every Celebrity Who Appeared in Rihanna's Savage X Fenty Show: See Their Stunning Looks
+Demi Moore, Bella Hadid, Lizzo and Every Celebrity Who Appeared in Rihanna's Savage X Fenty Show

 Rihanna’s highly anticipated fashion show, Savage X Fenty Show Vol. 2, delivered on all fronts, with its imaginative, star-studded showcase of the icon’s new Fall 2020 collection.
 “There’s gonna be an array of personalities,” Rihanna told ET ahead of the show, revealing that this celebration of self-expression and inclusivity would include male, female, non-binary and transgender models of all shapes, races and sexualities.
 “It’s definitely gonna be off the chain.”